Waste To Energy: How Energy is Produced From Waste and its Benefits

 Non-thermal Technologies

-Fermentation is also being developed as a form of waste to energy management.
-The science of fermentation is known as zymology.
-It is a metabolic process that, in biochemistry, is narrowly defined as the extraction of energy from carbohydrates in the absence of oxygen.
+Fermentation is a metabolic process that, in biochemistry, is narrowly defined as the extraction of energy from carbohydrates in the absence of oxygen.
 It produces chemical changes in organic substrates through the action of enzymes.

 Anaerobic digestion is a slow process.
-Here microorganisms are used to destroy biodegradable content.
+Here, microorganisms are used to destroy biodegradable content.
 No oxygen is present during this procedure.
 It is used both domestically and even on a commercial level to tap the release of energy during the process and use it.

-The MBT technology stands for Mechanical Biological treatment or mechanical biological pre-treatment and relates to a group of solid waste treatment systems.
-The technology uses domestic waste as well as industrial and commercial waste to generate products.
+The technology uses domestic, industrial, and commercial waste to generate products.
 These systems enable the recovery of materials contained within the mixed waste and facilitate the stabilization of the biodegradable component of the material.

-Here are some of the benefits of the waste to energy process:
+Here are some of the benefits of the waste-to-energy process:

 1. Reduction of Waste Going to Landfill Sites